Malta: Economy

-General

-Malta is classified as an advanced economy together with 32 other countries according to the International Monetary Fund (IMF).
-Until 1800, Malta depended on cotton, tobacco and its shipyards for exports.
-Once under British control, they came to depend on Malta Dockyard for support of the Royal Navy, especially during the Crimean War of 1854.
-The military base benefited craftsmen and all those who served the military.
+Malta is classified as an advanced economy according to the International Monetary Fund (IMF).
+Malta's major resources are limestone, a favourable geographic location and a productive labour force.

-In 1869, the opening of the Suez Canal gave Malta's economy a great boost, as there was a massive increase in the shipping which entered the port.
-Ships stopping at Malta's docks for refuelling helped the Entrepôt trade, which brought additional benefits to the island.
-However, towards the end of the 19th century, the economy began declining, and by the 1940s Malta's economy was in serious crisis.
-One factor was the longer range of newer merchant ships that required fewer refuelling stops.

-Currently, Malta's major resources are limestone, a favourable geographic location and a productive labour force.
 Malta produces only about 20 percent of its food needs, has limited fresh water supplies because of the drought in the summer, and has no domestic energy sources, aside from the potential for solar energy from its plentiful sunlight.
 The economy is dependent on foreign trade (serving as a freight trans-shipment point), manufacturing (especially electronics and textiles), and tourism.
+Film production has contributed to the Maltese economy.

 Access to biocapacity in Malta is below the world average.
-In 2016, Malta had 0.6 global hectares of biocapacity per person within its territory, contrasted with a global average of 1.6 hectares per person.
-Additionally, residents of Malta exhibited an ecological footprint of consumption of 5.8 global hectares of biocapacity per person, resulting in a sizable biocapacity deficit.
+In 2024, Malta had 0.42 global hectares of biocapacity per person within its territory, contrasted with a global average of 1.6 hectares per person.
+Additionally, residents of Malta exhibited an ecological footprint of consumption of 5.12 global hectares of biocapacity per person, resulting in a sizable biocapacity deficit.

-Film production has contributed to the Maltese economy.
-The film Sons of the Sea was the first shot in Malta, in 1925; by 2016, over 100 feature films had been entirely or partially filmed in the country since.
-Malta has served as a "double" for a wide variety of locations and historic periods including Ancient Greece, Ancient and modern Rome, Iraq, the Middle East and many more.
-The Maltese government introduced financial incentives for filmmakers in 2005.
-The current financial incentives to foreign productions as of 2015 stand at 25 per cent with an additional 2 per cent if Malta stands in as Malta; meaning a production can get up to 27 per cent back on their eligible spending incurred in Malta.